 Her legacy gift will be used to support the Bursary Fund at The Royal High School, Bath.

-Marjorie went on to become head of the English department at South Hampstead High School from 1954 to 1976, and left a gift of £20,000 in memory of her 20 stimulating years at the school.
+Marjorie Macaulay, head of the English department from 1954 to 1976, left a gift of £20,000 to South Hampstead High School in memory of her over 20 stimulating years at the school.
 Her gift has been dedicated to improving library resources.

 As a former pupil and teacher, Marjorie also left £100,000 to the GDST Girls First Bursary Fund to enable us to offer an outstanding education to girls who would otherwise be denied it.